 Choqok, as previously stated, can sign in to multiple accounts at the same time.
 To configure an account, navigate to Settings >> Configure Choqok >> Accounts, click Add, and then select the account you want to use in Choqok.
 Choqok will use the key to verify your Twitter account.
 As you log in, you’ll be given a key, which you must enter in the dialogue box that appears after you click the Add Twitter button.

 Choqok uses KWallet to securely store your data on the hard drive.
 Choqok setup will guide you through the process of configuring KWallet.

 There are numerous other features that you will want to try, such as photo uploading support from Flickr, ImageShack, Twitpic, Twitgoo, Mobypicture, and Posterous, among others.
 So give it a shot.
 Install Choqok and let us know what you think in the comments section.

 Install Choqok Twitter Client In Ubuntu/Linux Mint Or Derivatives OS

-You can follow instructions on download page here for your Linux distribution and additionally you can download source package from download page or you can install an unofficial PPA for Ubuntu based Distributions.
+You can follow the instructions on the download page for your Linux distribution, as well as download the source package from the download page or install an unofficial PPA for Ubuntu-based distributions.